 Deciding to take a look, the team decided on two fundamental criteria.
 First, the new database needed to deliver on its claim of Cassandra compatibility.
 Second, it needed to prove out performance benchmarks.
 “We wanted to make sure that what we were switching onto was not going to incur a lot of development work on our side, and that worked out great,” said Knight Fu, Director of Engineering at MediaMath

-“With Scylla, our uptime was tremendous throughout the last holiday.
-We saw 99.9999% availability with Scylla.”
+“With ScyllaDB, our uptime was tremendous throughout the last holiday.
+We saw 99.9999% availability with ScyllaDB.”